 Long Story Short

-Bill Deresiewicz [də-REH-zə-wits] writes about books, higher education, culture, politics, and anything else he can get away with.
-He is the author of A Jane Austen Education: How Six Novels Taught Me About Love, Friendship, and the Things That Really Matter (2011).
-He is a Contributing Writer for The Nation and a Contributing Editor for The New Republic and The American Scholar, for which he writes the weekly All Points blog on culture and society.
+Bill Deresiewicz [də-REH-zə-wits; rhymes with "Jesuits"] writes about books, higher education, culture, politics, and anything else he can get away with.
+His forthcoming book is Excellent Sheep: The Miseducation of the American Elite and the Path to a Meaningful Life, to be published in August by Simon & Schuster.
+He is the author of A Jane Austen Education: How Six Novels Taught Me About Love, Friendship, and the Things That Really Matter (2011), which is under development as a television series.
+He is a Contributing Writer for The Nation and a Contributing Editor for The New Republic and The American Scholar, for which he wrote the All Points blog on culture and society from 2011-2013.
 His essays and reviews have also appeared in The New York Times, Slate, Bookforum, The Chronicle of Higher Education, The New Yorker online, and The London Review of Books.
-His current book project is Excellent Sheep: Thinking for Yourself, Inventing Your Life, and Other Things the Ivy League Won't Teach You, coming out in 2014 from Simon & Schuster.

-Bill was nominated for National Magazine Awards in 2008, 2009, and 2011 and won the National Book Critics Circle’s Nona A. Balakian Citation for Excellence in Reviewing for 2012, having been a finalist on three previous occasions.
+Bill received the 2013 Hiett Prize in the Humanities from The Dallas Institute of Humanities and Culture.
+He was nominated for National Magazine Awards in 2008, 2009, and 2011 and won the National Book Critics Circle’s Nona A. Balakian Citation for Excellence in Reviewing for 2012, having been a finalist on three previous occasions.
 David Brooks gave one of his essays a “Sydney” award for magazine writing in 2010.
-Bill's work, which has been translated into 15 languages, has been anthologized in Best American Nonrequired Reading 2011, The Digital Divide: Writings For and Against Facebook, YouTube, Texting, and the Age of Social Networking (2011), and 20 college readers.
+Bill's work, which has been translated into 15 languages, has been anthologized in Best American Nonrequired Reading 2011; The Digital Divide: Writings For and Against Facebook, YouTube, Texting, and the Age of Social Networking; and 21 college readers.
 He is a frequent speaker on college campuses, and his essay “Solitude and Leadership” has been taught across the US military, in the corporate world, at schools of business, and at the Aspen Institute.
-In the fall of 2013, he will serve as a William F. Podlich Distinguished Fellow at Claremont McKenna College, and in the spring of 2015, as the Mary Routt Endowed Chair of Writing at Scripps College.
+In 2013, he served as a William F. Podlich Distinguished Fellow at Claremont McKenna College; in 2015, he will occupy the Mary Routt Endowed Chair of Writing at Scripps College.
 Not that he’s bragging or anything.

 While in graduate school, Bill also worked as a dance critic, believe it or not.
-His reviews appeared in Dance Magazine (where his work was anthologized in the 70th-anniversary issue), The Village Voice, and the quarterlies DanceView and Dance Ink.
+His reviews appeared in Dance Magazine, The Village Voice, and the quarterlies DanceView and Dance Ink.
 From 1996-98 he was the New York Dance Correspondent for The Financial Times, which is an actual position.